Capitol Broadcasting Company: History

 In 2001, Capitol purchased WFVT (now WMYT-TV) in Charlotte, creating the market's second television duopoly.

 On October 14, 2005, Capitol Broadcasting signed on WCMC-FM on 99.9 MHz in Raleigh with a country music format, "Genuine Country".

 In July 2008, Capitol Broadcasting acquired five radio stations in Wilmington from NextMedia Group for $12 million.

 On April 14, 2009, Capitol Broadcasting and the City of Raleigh partnered to introduce the first mobile digital television in a public transit bus.

 On January 28, 2013, Fox Television Stations announced that it had entered into an agreement to purchase WJZY and WMYT from Capitol for $18 million; the deal was completed on April 17.

+On April 20, 2026, Capitol announced to sell its five Wilmington radio stations (Sunrise Broadcasting) to Curtis Media Group for $1.75 million.

 Major assets

 (**) – Station that was built and signed-on by Capitol Broadcasting Company.